Tronald/CoordinateSharp/README.md

 ### Calculating Distance and Moving a Coordinate

 Distance is calculated with 2 methods based on how you define the shape of the earth.
 If you pass the shape as a `Sphere` calculations will be more efficient, but less accurate.
 The other option is to pass the shape as an `Ellipsoid`.
 Ellipsoid calculations have a higher accuracy.
-The default ellipsoid of a coordinate is WGS84, but can be changed using the `SetDatum` function or by initializing a coordinate with a custom datum.
+The default ellipsoid of a coordinate is WGS84, but can be changed using the `Coordinate.SetDatum` function.

 Distance can be calculated between two Coordinates.
 Various distance values are stored in the Distance object.